cimt-ag/data_vault_pipelinedescription/documentation/DVPDC_automated_testing.md

     - F: Is tagging the the field of a column class in the table (F=Finally)
 - Fields that are adressing 2 to 3 targets, concatinate the table identifiers and colummns classes, separated by "_"
 - Fields that are addressing more then 3 tragets, need more thinking about a good naming strategy
-- Column renaming is done by reducing the name to the table identifier column class, sequence and F marking
+- Column renaming is done by removing XX from the name to the table identifier column class, sequence and F marking
+- Columns that are adrssed by multiple fields, will concatenate all Field postions as prefix

 Examples:
 - F1_AAA_BK1F - Businesskey in Hub AAA.
 This is the final business key field for hub aaa